duk/dukleenet/_posts/2017-07-08-Running-Jekyll-on-Windows.markdown

 categories: learning
 ---

 If you are using Windows 10, add these two to your Visual Studio Code settings.
-What it does it to swap out default powershell to Bash on Ubuntu on Windows.
-Now you and do whatever you want.
+What it does is to swap out default powershell to Bash on Ubuntu on Windows.
+Now you can do whatever you want.

 {% highlight json %}
 {